alirezadir/Machine-Learning-Interviews/README.md

 ](https://www.educative.io/courses/grokking-the-system-design-interview)
 - [System design primer](https://github.com/donnemartin/system-design-primer)

-Below is a deisgn flow that I would recommend:
+Below is a design flow that I would recommend:

 <p align="center">
   <img src="https://github.com/alirezadir/machine-learning-interview-enlightener/blob/main/images/system_design_flow.png" title="" width="40%" height="40%">
 </p>

 ## ML System Design Topics
-I observed there are certain set of topics that are frequently brought up or can be used as part of the logic of the system.
+I observed there are certain sets of topics that are frequently brought up or can be used as part of the logic of the system.
 Here are some of the important ones:

 ### Recommendation Systems
-- Collaboration Filtering (CF)
+- Collaborative Filtering (CF)
     - user based, item based
     - Cold start problem
     - Matrix factorization